Semen quality: Outside body

-Sperm outside the body generally has a life expectancy which is considered to depend on pH, temperature, presence of air and other factors, and is unpredictable but smaller than the life expectancy inside the human body.
+Sperm outside the body generally has a life expectancy that is considered to depend on pH, temperature, presence of air and other factors, and is unpredictable but smaller than the life expectancy inside the human body.
 For instance, sperm donors who collect the sample outside the clinic are advised to have handed in the sample no more than one hour from collection, and to keep it, if not at body temperature, then at least at room temperature.

 In a non-harmful environment outside the body, such as in a sterile glass container the number of motile sperm decreases by approximately 5–10% per hour.
 In contrast, in a latex condom, the quality decreases by 60–80% per hour, rendering the sample unusable in a relatively short time.

 In female

-The environment in the uterus and fallopian tubes are advantageous.
-A pregnancy resulting from sperm life of eight days has been documented.
+The environment in the uterus and fallopian tubes is advantageous.
+A pregnancy resulting from a sperm life of eight days has been documented.

 Others

-Tobacco smoking lowers the sperm quality, perhaps by decreased ability to attach to hyaluronan on the egg cell.
+Tobacco smoking lowers sperm quality, perhaps by decreased ability to attach to hyaluronan on the egg cell.
 Wright et al. have reviewed evidence that smoking is associated with increased sperm DNA damage and male infertility.

 Smoking cannabis can decrease sperm quantity.

 Long-term stress is also suggested.
-The practise of tucking can reduce both the sperm count and sperm quality.
+The practice of tucking can reduce both the sperm count and sperm quality.
 Meta-analysis indicates that mobile phone exposure affects sperm quality negatively.

-Higher levels of intelligence are also correlated with higher levels of sperm quality in three key indicators: sperm concentration, sperm count and sperm motility.
-Men who scored high on a battery of intelligence tests tended to have higher counts of healthy sperm, while low scorers tended to have fewer and more sickly sperm.
-It is conceivable that intelligence might tip off a man's overall health to women looking for a mate with healthy genes, explained University of New Mexico evolutionary psychologist Geoffrey Miller at a talk at Harvard University.
-"Though the connections between brains and sperm were 'not awesome, they're there and highly significant,' Miller said.
-All things held equal, good sperm and good brains go together."

 Regarding diet, malnutrition or an unhealthy diet can lead to e.g. Zinc deficiency, lowering sperm quality.

 Sperm quality is better in the afternoon than in the morning.
 Adrenaline-levels are higher during awakening (~06.00 to noon), which may contribute similarly to general stress.

 Lack of exercise, as well as excessive exercise, are minor factors.
 In professional sports, semen quality parameters tend to decrease as training requirements increase.
 The effect differs substantially between different professional sport types.
 For example, water polo appears substantially less harmful to semen quality than triathlon.

 A longer duration of sexual stimulation before ejaculation slightly increases sperm quality.

 Males carrying Robertsonian translocations in their chromosomes have significantly higher degree of sperm cell apoptosis and lower concentration.
 Sperm cells also have decreased forward motility, but normal morphology.

 Testicular cancer, Leydig cell tumours and Sertoli cell tumours are also associated with reduced sperm count and quality.